 Central London Healthcare CIC provides enhanced primary care services for Westminster residents.
 We work with local partners to improve patient care through collaborative and integrated service delivery whilst supporting general practice working.

-The Enhanced Access Hubs are services managed by the Federation.
-They enable patients to see a variety of clinicians outside of core service hours.
+The Enhanced Access Hubs are managed by the Federation.
+They enable patients to see a variety of clinicians to be seen outside of core service hours.
 Patients can book appointments between 18.30 and 20.00 Monday to Friday and 9:00am to 17:00pm on Saturdays.
 Appointments are offered at a choice of two hubs, one located in the north of the borough and one in the south.
 Patients can book into any hub of their choosing by speaking to their registered GP surgery or by calling the hub service when their surgery is closed.
 Unfortunately, we are not able to provide this service to patients who are not registered with a GP in the Westminster area.

 The two locations are: